US, Japan, South Korea meet in Hawaii to discuss North Korea | Politics

 Hayashi and Chung held a separate bilateral meeting Saturday for about 40 minutes before seeing Blinken.
 Japan's Foreign Ministry said they reaffirmed the importance of cooperating together and with the United States to respond to North Korea and to achieve regional stability.

-The ministry said they also “frankly” exchanged views on ongoing disputes between the two countries, including wartime Korean laborers and sexual abuse of Korean women forced into sexual servitude by Japan's imperial army.
+The ministry said they also "frankly" exchanged views on ongoing disputes between the two countries, including wartime Korean labourers and sexual abuse of Korean women forced into sexual servitude by Japan's imperial army.

 Blinken also met separately with Chung.
 He met Hayashi earlier this week in Australia.